 Invisalign’s standard plan is capable of treating the full spectrum of teeth and jaw misalignments (even serious bite issues) but Invisalign Express is only designed to correct minor cases of crowding and spacing in the front six teeth.
 Even though it has a much narrower scope of treatable conditions, a case’s complexity can still have a significant impact on the final price.

-Invisalign Express comes in either a 5-aligner plan, a 10-aligner plan, or the more recent 7-aligner plan (called i7).
+Invisalign Express comes in either a five-aligner, seven-aligner, or ten-aligner plan.
+Plus, the company offers Invisalign Lite and Moderate packages, which include up to 14 and 20 aligners, respectively.
 If you’re eligible for Express treatment, your dentist or orthodontist will recommend one of these plans based on how long they think it will take to correct your misalignment.
-Each aligner set costs money, so the 10-aligner and 7-aligner plans will cost more than the 5-aligner one.
+Each aligner set costs money, so the Moderate and Lite plans will cost more than the five-aligner one.
 Consult your dentist to see which might be the best fit for you.